podium/podium-charts/README.md

-# Podium Charts
+# Podium Reporting Toolkit
-A collection of Podium's charting components built in React.
+A collection of Podium's reporting platform and charting components built in React.

 Podium Charts provides Podium styles and conveniences on top of the Recharts library. http://recharts.org/en-US/api